espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit-v1.0.rst

 5V Input            The 5V power supply interface can be more convenient when the board is operating autonomously (not connected to a computer).

-5V Power On LED     This red LED turns on when power is supplied to the board, either from USB or 5V Input.
+5V Power On LED     This red LED turns on when power is supplied to the board, either from USB or 5 V Input.

-DC/DC Converter     Provided DC 5 V to 3.3 V conversion, output current up to 2A.
+DC/DC Converter     Provided DC 5 V to 3.3 V conversion, output current up to 2 A.

 Board B Connectors  A pair male header pins for mounting the :ref:`PoE board (B) <get-started-esp32-ethernet-kit-b-v1.0-layout>`.

 IP101GRI (PHY)      The physical layer (PHY) connection to the Ethernet cable is implemented using the `IP101GRI <http://www.bdtic.com/DataSheet/ICplus/IP101G_DS_R01_20121224.pdf>`_ chip.
 The connection between PHY and ESP32 is done through the reduced media-independent interface (RMII), a variant of the media-independent interface `(MII) <https://en.wikipedia.org/wiki/Media-independent_interface>`_ standard.
-The PHY supports the IEEE 802.3 / 802.3u standard of 10/100Mbps.
+The PHY supports the IEEE 802.3/802.3u standard of 10/100 Mbps.

 RJ45 Port           Ethernet network data transmission port.